danielballan/docs/source/fresh-installation.rst

 * ``bsui`` is a shortcut script that activates a conda environment and starts IPython with the 'collection' profile.

+.. _ipython_profile:

 Create New IPython Profile
 ++++++++++++++++++++++++++

 At NSLS-II we use IPython profiles to run startup scripts for user convenience.

-Profiles are stored in (or soft-linked) from ``~/.ipython`` in the user profile of individual users or shared beamline accounts.

-The standard profile is called "collection," and the startup scripts are located in ``~/.ipython/profile_collection/startup/``.
+Profiles are stored in (or, if you prefer, soft-linked from) ``~/.ipython`` in the home directory of individual users or shared beamline accounts.
+For data collection, we have standardized on the profile name 'collection'.
+Starting IPython with the command ``ipython --profile=collection`` executes the Python scripts located in ``~/.ipython/profile_collection/startup/``.
+The scripts are executed in alphabetical order in the user namespace, meaning that variables defined the first file are available in subsequent files.

 If this beamline does not yet have an IPython profile for data collection under version control, create one.
 Start IPython with this command, and